 Second, we exploit variation in the timing of demining across localities, which given the chaotic situation in the country in the 1990s was not centrally coordinated, to assess its impact on economic activity.
 To bypass data unavailability on output statistics at the local level, we proxy regional development using satellite images of light density at night.
 Specifically, we compare Mozambican localities, where demining took place in a given period, to those localities that either had no landmines at the end of the war or were mined but not cleared yet.
 The “difference-in-difference” specifications reveal statistically significant, but small-to-moderate economic effects.

-Third, we explore potential heterogeneous effects of landmine clearance to shed light on the mechanisms and offer some guidance to ongoing demining activities at other parts of the world.
-Local trade hubs and larger towns benefit more from clearance, whereas demining agricultural areas and rural places close to the borders yield small and in general insignificant effects.
-As the priorities of NGOs are often targeted towards rural areas, these findings suggest that some reconsideration is needed.
+Fourth, we explore potential heterogeneous effects of landmine clearance to shed light on the mechanisms and offer some guidance to ongoing demining activities in other parts of the world.
+Rural localities hosting local agricultural markets (cantinas) and localities connected to the transportation network benefit more from clearance, whereas demining rural places close to the borders yield small and in general insignificant effects.
+As the priorities of NGOs are often targeted towards remote rural areas, these findings suggest that some reconsideration is needed.

-Fourth, we examine the nation-wide implications of landmine clearance recognizing the fact that removal of landmines in one locality may indirectly impact economic activity in other regions through interconnections via the transportation network.
+Fifth, we examine the nation-wide implications of landmine clearance recognizing the fact that removal of landmines in one locality may indirectly impact economic activity in other regions through interconnections via the transportation network.
 To do so we identify how the process of land-mine clearance reconfigured the accessibility of the pre-existing transportation network (railroads and roads) over time.
 We apply a "market-access" approach, derived from general equilibrium trade theory, that quantifies the aggregate effects of landmine clearance on spatial development.
 The estimates reveal economically large and statistically precise effects of landmines removal on aggregate economic development.
 These results point out that due to positive spillovers, the economy-wide effects of land mine clearance are far larger than local (regional) effects.
+The relationship between development and market access retains significance also when we isolate variation in market access stemming only from demining interventions in unexpected (not-in-surveys) hazardous areas.